raleel/mythras-srd/0003_Skills.md

 ### So, Just How Good Are You?

 It can be very useful for both Games Masters and Players to have a common frame of reference for what the value of a skill translates to as a comparable level of competence.
 Is a craftsman with Craft Wood 48% a good carpenter or merely a competent one?
-The Competence Level Table helps summarise the different levels of competence one can expect a rating in a skill to represent; it is also a handy reference for Games Masters when assigning general values to skills for Non-Player Characters and adversaries.
+The Competence Level Table helps summarize the different levels of competence one can expect a rating in a skill to represent; it is also a handy reference for Games Masters when assigning general values to skills for Non-Player Characters and adversaries.
 If a random value for a Non-Player Character skill is needed, then the Random Value column gives the dice code to obtain a value within a desired Competency Level.

 **Competency Level Table**